 Response time

 Measured in milliseconds (ms), a gaming monitor’s response time tells you how quickly pixels take to change colour.
 When it comes to response time, lower is better, so keep an eye out for 1 ms monitors.
-This means that when fast-moving action is on screen there won’t be any motion blur.
+This means that when any fast-moving action is happening on screen, there won’t be any motion blur.

 Dual monitors